block42-blockchain-company/thornode-telegram-bot/README.md

 This bot is persistent, which means, it stores data in the file `storage/session.data`.
 Once you stop and restart the bot again, everything should continue as if the bot was never stopped (because of the persisting the session data).

 If you don't want the bot to be persistent, simply delete the file `session.data` in the `storage` directory before startup.

+### Test notifications
+Just edit the `test/nodeaccounts.json` file, save it and wait for the job to run.
+The bot should send a message displaying the changes.

 ## Production
 In production you do not want to use mock data from the THORNode endpoint but real network data.
 To achieve that, just put `DEBUG=False` into your environment variables and the bot will then use the available seed nodes to retrieve the data.